stm32-periph/stm32f10/FWLib/examples/GPIO/IOToggle/readme.txt

 BRR (Port bit reset register) for IO toggling.
 These registers allow modifying only one or several GPIO pins in a single atomic write access.
+GPIO_LED Port Pin 6, Pin 7, Pin 8 and Pin 9 are toggled in an infinite loop.

 Directory contents
 ==================